The Xometry app works best with JavaScript enabled!

 2. Silicone Toxicity Is Also Low

-Silicone is considered a very safe material for human health.
-Food-grade and medical-grade silicone compounds are FDA-approved for use in contact with the food we eat every day, and even for long-term implantation in the human body.
+Silicone is considered safe for human health, which is why medical- and food-grade silicones are widely used for implants and food-contact products.
+Food-grade and medical-grade silicone compounds are FDA-approved for use in food-contact applications, and some medical-grade silicones are approved for long-term implantation in the human body.
 As with all chemicals, however, it is important to use silicone products according to the manufacturer’s instructions to maintain the highest levels of safety.

 3. Silicone Has the Ability To Repel Water and Form Watertight Seals

 Silicone is what is known as a “hydrophobic” material.
 It repels water.
-This is because the methyl groups attached to the silicon-oxygen polymer chain are non-polar in nature.
+This is because the methyl groups attached to the silicon-oxygen polymer chain are nonpolar in nature.
 It is not attracted to water molecules.
 Its low surface energy gives water molecules no way to spread over and penetrate the silicone surface.
 Instead, water beads up and runs off.
-This great water repellency, combined with silicone’s ability to form a tight adhesive bond with many surfaces, means that silicone sealing products can form seals that last for decades.
+This water repellency, combined with silicone’s ability to bond when formulated as a sealant, enables durable, watertight seals.

 4. Silicone Has a High Resistance to Oxygen, Ozone, and UV Light

 The silicon-oxygen bonds in silicones are more stable than those between the carbon atoms in organic polymer chains.
 The amount of energy that can be provided by UV light is higher than that needed to break down C-C bonds, but not enough to damage Si-O bonds.
 This is why silicones are more resistant to UV light and oxidation than carbon-based plastics.
-Silicones can be used for components exposed to harsh outdoor weather.
+Silicones can withstand harsh outdoor environments, resisting moisture, fuels, oils, UV light, and salt spray.

 5. Silicone Is Electrically Insulative As Well as Conductive

-Standard silicone rubber is naturally an insulator.
-It has no free electrons available to carry a positive or negative charge.
-That is perfect for many applications, especially in the medical industry, where the insulative property is critical.
+Standard silicone rubber is naturally an excellent insulator with high dielectric strength.
+This makes it ideal for many applications, especially in the medical industry, where insulation is critical.
 But silicone can be coaxed into being conductive enough for applications like gaskets and static shields.
-This is accomplished by adding fillers to the silicone such as carbon, silver, or other conductive materials.
+This is accomplished by adding fillers to the silicone, such as carbon, silver, or other conductive materials.

 6. Silicone Has Excellent Gas Permeability and Thermal Stability

-Silicone’s molecular chains contain openings that are large enough to allow gas molecules to pass through, but not water molecules.
+Silicone’s molecular structure makes it relatively permeable to gases, which allows diffusion of small molecules such as oxygen or carbon dioxide, while remaining water-repellent.
 This combination of water repellency and gas permeability yields coatings that give us the luxury of water-resistant, breathable fabrics.

 7. Silicone Has Superior Resistance to Organic Compound Solvents

 Silicone is resistant to attack by most chemicals due to its non-reactive structure and low surface energy.
 However, a few inorganic chemicals, notably sulfuric and hydrofluoric acids at high concentrations, will damage silicones.
-Among organic compounds which might act as solvents, toluene, mineral spirits, gasoline, and carbon tetrachloride cause deterioration in silicones only after prolonged exposure.
+Organic solvents, such as toluene, mineral spirits, gasoline, and carbon tetrachloride, can cause swelling or deterioration of silicones, with the severity of the effect depending on the concentration and exposure time.

 Why You Should Use Silicone as a Material